averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

 ![2024 01 16 15H51 58](/assets/images/auth-series-4/2024-01-16_15h51_58.png)

 Once you hit the Enter, you will be given a link and a code.
-You need to copy past the link in the browser and also in the text box of webpage, enter the code you get from console.
+You need to copy paste the link in the browser and also in the text box of the webpage, enter the code you get from console.

 ![2024 01 16 15H56 02](/assets/images/auth-series-4/2024-01-16_15h56_02.png)